bugtamer/areca-backup/docs/user/faq.md

 ### When can I use compressed targets ?

-You can use standard zip compression if your archives will be smaller than 4GB.
-For bigger archives, use zip64 compression.
+You can use standard `zip` compression if your archives will be smaller than `4GB`.
+For bigger archives, use `zip64` compression.

 Of course, it is useless to use compression when your source files are already compressed (for instance JPG, MP3, AVI files) : No space will be gained and it will result in unnecessary time consumption during backup.